What do Tier 2 sponsor licence holders need to be aware of during the COVID-19 crisis?

 The key message is that sponsor licence holders remain subject to their licence holder duties and should continue to follow compliant processes and systems.

 Only where there is specific guidance or exemptions from the Home Office should sponsors deviate from their usual processes, as we detail below.

-It will also be important to ensure records are kept and maintained relating to the organisation’s sponsored workers.
+You should expect in the future to have to rely on and be able to show records from this time, so it will be important to ensure records are kept and maintained relating to the organisation’s sponsored workers throughout this period.

-In this guidance, we summarise the latest Government advice to help your organisation remain compliant with its sponsor duties during the current unprecedented circumstances.
+In this guidance, we summarise the latest government advice to help your organisation remain compliant with its sponsor duties.

 The Home Office has advised that sponsor reporting duties have been relaxed in relation to Tier 2 visa absences and sponsored workers working from home.